Edited by Mya Poe, Asao B. Inoue, and Norbert Elliot

 Chapter 7.
-The Violence of Assessment: Writing Assessment, Social (In)Justice, and the Validity of Our Outcomes, Josh Lederman and Nicole Warwick
+The Violence of Assessment: Writing Assessment, Social (In)Justice, and the Role of Validation, Josh Lederman and Nicole Warwick

 Chapter 8.
 Fired Up: Institutional Critique, Lesson Study, and the Future of Antiracist Writing Assessment, Michael Sterling Burns, Randall Cream, and Timothy R. Dougherty